German health insurance cost: Which plan to take and how to reduce premiums

 Introduction: private vs. public insurance

-Most people living in Germany are forced by the government to be a member of statutory health insurance anyway, others have the freedom to decide freely if they want to become a member of the private health insurance system.
-If you do switch your health insurance, private health insurance is your best bet, because then you can influence your German health insurance cost with different factors.
+Most people in Germany are forced by the government to be a member of statutory health insurance anyway.
+In contrast, others have the freedom to decide freely if they want to become a member of the private health insurance system.
+If you do switch your health insurance, private health insurance might be best, because then you can influence your German health insurance cost (public or private) with different factors.

-So if you are living in Germany and wonder which German health insurance system (public or private) is the right one for you, then this article will help you make the decision that is best for your personal situation based on German health insurance cost.
+So if you are living in Germany and wonder which German health insurance system (public or private) is right for you, then this article will help you make the decision that is best for your personal situation based on German health insurance cost (Did public or private increase more?).

-The first part of this article will sum up the monthly German health insurance cost of the respective health insurance system and the second part of this article will take a look at all possible deductions that will help you to decrease your monthly Germany health insurance cost again.
+The first part of this article will sum up the monthly German health insurance cost of the respective health insurance system and the second part of this article will take a look at all possible deductions (in public and private) that will help you to decrease your monthly Germany health insurance cost again.

 How to select between insurances based on health insurance coverage

 In Germany, average salary means average healthcare which would be public health insurance.
 Above-average salary means one can choose freely which health insurance system he or she wants to belong to.
 So above average salary also means one can have access to above-average healthcare which would be private health insurance.
-In other words, German health insurance cost depends on whether you are insured publicly or privately.
+In other words, German health insurance cost and coverage (e.g. dental coverage) depend on whether you are insured publicly or privately.

 While public German health insurance cost can be summed up very easily on your payslip, private German health insurance cost can vary a lot based on coverage, deductible, preconditions, health status, and age you get into the private health insurance system.
 Based on the filters you set there are more than 200 plans available from more than 30 different private health insurance companies, leading to a wide variety in the German health insurance cost.